 So.
 Farewell then, the £1 coin.
 You aren't quite dead yet, but we are all waiting for you to die, just like Kirk Douglas and The Queen.
 There is even a date: 15 October 2017.
 That is when the £1 coin ceases to represent a fraction of Britain's economy and instead becomes just a meaningless, weighty lump of golden metal.

 But aren't coins just lumps of metal anyway?
 It's only because the Bank of England says that they're worth something, and we believe them, that coins are valuable.
-Without legitimacy the £1 coin only has value as scrap metal or as a collectable.
-The metal is worth about five pence; uncirculated £1 coins from 1983 sell for about £10, or twice that for shiny proof coins, but will future generations will care about the £1 coin?
+Without legitimacy the £1 coin only has value as scrap metal or as a collectable, but will future generations care about the £1 coin?
 People collect old coins because they have meaning; they evoke an age.
 My suspicion is that the £1 coin will remind future coin collectors of the Austin Minimetro and Steve Davis, neither of which command the same kind of respect as HMS Dreadnought or Isambard Kingdom Brunel's Great Western Railway.

-As an investment the £1 coin's more-than-tenfold rise in value has beaten stocks and shares, at least in theory.
+As an investment pristine proof £1 coins have beaten stocks and shares, at least in theory.
 In practice it would be difficult to sell a million pristine 1983 £1 coins in a reasonable timescale.
 Furthermore you have to factor in storage costs.
 One million £1 coins would weigh roughly the same as a Harrier Jump Jet, and would be harder to move from place to place.
-Also, have you heard the internet rumours about Kirk Douglas?
-There are several of them, and they're not nice.
+Imagine if the pile toppled over.

 I am old enough to remember when the £1 coin was new.
-For me the £1 note will always be something that came in commemorative packs.
 Apart from the golden colour, the weight was the first thing that struck me about the new coin.
 There is an old maxim that if you want to make a small thing seem valuable you need to make it heavy, and at a weight of 9.5g the £1 was unusually heavy for something so small.
 In 1983 only the 50p and the 10p were heavier.

 The 20p piece was, like Channel 4, both state-of-the-art and controversial, but it was quickly embraced as part of Britain's cultural fabric.
 It is now hard to imagine life without it.
-Other things the Thatcher government introduced in 1982 were synthesisers, microwave ovens, Prestel, and also calculator wristwatches and video recorders.
+Other things the Thatcher government introduced in 1982 were synthesisers, microwave ovens, Prestel, and also calculator wristwatches and video recorders and the Sony Walkman.
 All of these things were fantastic but it was the £1 coin of 1983 that took back the Falkland Islands and put the Great back into Great Britain.
-If the 20p was a playful commentary on coin design the £1 was no joke.
+If the 20p was a playful commentary on coin design the £1 was the real thing.
 A small, heavy, golden coin that had useful purchasing power and was produced in large enough quantities so that everybody could have one, provided that they voted for the Tories and not nasty old Labour who wanted to take away your pound coins and give them to lesbians, boo hiss.
 In just three years there were more £1 coins in circulation than 50p pieces, despite the larger coin's 14-year head start.
 The 50p was Laserdisc; the £1 was DVD.

 Shortly after the £1 was introduced Britain won a general election, vanquishing batty old Michael Foot and the trendy new SDP.
 I like to imagine Margaret Thatcher filling her handbag with £1 coins and battering the opposition to death, which would be entirely in character and not inconceivable given that Denis Thatcher was a millionaire.
 In my opinion the coin hasn't dated.
 It is my favourite of all the coins.
 The slimmed-down 5p and 10p have their charms, but on a practical level they don't buy very much.
 The copper coins feel like something from the distant past, when life was cheap and everything was dirty, and I cannot accept the £2 coin.
 Its bimetallic design is an impressive technological feat, but the coin just seemed to appear.
 No-one consulted me.
 If it had captured the public's imagination there might now be Two Pound Shops, and a McDonalds hamburger would be £1.99, but in practice no-one seems to have cared for it.
 Now that the £5 note has had a high-tech makeover the £2 coin feels doubly pointless.